How Many Types of CNC Tools are There?

 CNC router bits come in thousands of different sizes and designs.
 The type of router bit you need to use depends on a few things, including the material you’re working with, the finish you want to achieve and whether you’re cutting, shaping or finishing the workpiece.

-CNC router bits are mostly used for cutting and shaping workpieces.
+CNC router bits like these LMT Onsrud Bits are mostly used for cutting and shaping workpieces.
 Just like with hand tools, CNC router bits can also be used to finish and shape the edge of the material.
 But for CNC applications, router bits are commonly used for sizing and cutting components from material stock.

 There are four main types of router bits used by CNC machines: